radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 ### Web Services (HTTP) Port

 The HTTPS interface is enabled by default.
 The RadiantOne service accepts web service requests on this endpoint.
-For details on accessing the RadiantOne Web Services, please see http://developer.radiantlogic.com/developer/.
+For details on accessing the RadiantOne Web Services, please see: https://developer.radiantlogic.com/idm/v8.0/ **DEVELOPER** tab.

 **SCIM, REST (ADAP)**

 SCIM settings are configured in the Server Front End > SCIM section.

-For details on configuring and accessing RadiantOne via SCIM and REST, please see http://developer.radiantlogic.com/developer/.
+For details on configuring and accessing RadiantOne via SCIM and REST, please see: [SCIM](https://developer.radiantlogic.com/idm/v8.0/web-services-api-guide/scim/) and [REST](https://developer.radiantlogic.com/idm/v8.0/web-services-api-guide/rest/)

 ### REST/ADAP